-That understood, we know that, through lack of rainfall and water, drought causes plants, crops, and wildlife to become parched and eventually die.
-If a plant is drought tolerant, it is able to grow or thrive during or in spite of a drought.
+That understood we know that, through lack of rainfall and supplemental water, drought causes plants, crops, and wildlife to become parched and eventually die.

 The Native Plant Connection

-In others words, they take drought tolerance one step further.
-For example, Jatropha, a heavily veined succulent with large green leaves and dainty flowers.
-It stores water at the base of its trunk, and once established, can survive for long periods without water.
+In others words, drought-resistant plants take drought tolerance one step further.
+For example, Jatropha, a heavily veined succulent with large green leaves and dainty flowers, stores water at the base of its trunk, and once established, can survive for long periods without water.
 Plants that have relatively low water requirements or plants that are well adapted to an arid climate are often described as drought resistant or drought tolerant.